Description

 Instructions

-2. Make scones: Combine sugar and orange zest in a food processor and pulse for 1 minute.
+- Make scones: Combine sugar and orange zest in a food processor and pulse for 1 minute until zest is finely ground.
 Whisk together orange-sugar, flour, baking powder, salt, and cinnamon in a medium bowl; stir in dried cranberries.
-Drizzle 1 1/3 cups heavy cream over flour mixture and fold in just until flour is incorporated and a shaggy dough forms – if needed, add 2 more tablespoons cream.
+Drizzle heavy cream over flour mixture and fold in just until flour is incorporated and a shaggy dough forms.

-4. Cut each circle into 7 wedges and pull the wedges slightly apart, leaving an inch between them, and brush lightly with heavy cream and sprinkle with sugar.
+- Use a sharp knife or bench scraper to cut each circle into 7 wedges.
+Pull the wedges slightly apart, leaving an inch between them, and brush lightly with heavy cream and sprinkle with sugar.

 Notes